olaflaitinen/citysense/README.md

 ### Can I add a new pilot country?

 Yes.
-Implement a PilotConfig in `citysense.pilot`, register in the pilot registry, and add to the CLI init options.
+Add a new `PilotConfig` module under `citysense.pilot`, expose it in package imports, and extend CLI validation logic for country codes.
 See CONTRIBUTING.md.

 ---